• Skip to main content

 Notes

-1. Use aluminium foil or parchment paper to line baking pan.
-It makes easy to get the crack out from the pan(it’s too hard to work with toffee that gets stuck to pan).
+1. Use aluminum foil or parchment paper to line baking pan.
+It makes it easy to get the crack out of the pan(it’s too hard to work with toffee that gets stuck to the pan).
 Easy to clean up too.

-2. It’s best to use candy thermometer while making toffee.
-Wait until thermometer reading is 270° to 290°.
+2. It’s best to use a candy thermometer while making toffee.
+Wait until the thermometer reading is 270° to 290°.
 Then pour it on saltines.
-If you do not have thermometer, bring butter brown sugar to boil oven, and cook on medium heat for 3 minutes.
+If you do not have a thermometer, bring butter and brown sugar to a boil oven, and cook on medium heat for 3 minutes.

-3. You’ll want the toffee to sit for 1 minute before adding in melted chocolate or choco chips.
-Chocolate should be added while toffee is still warm.
-Chocolate layer may split if toffee is not warm.
+3. You’ll want the toffee to sit for 1 minute before adding in melted chocolate or chocolate chips.
+Chocolate should be added while the toffee is still warm.
+The chocolate layer may split if the toffee is not warm.

-4. If scattering chocolate on top(instead of using melted chocolate) allow chocolate to warm up from the heat of the toffee toppings.
-Gently spread with spatula.
+4. If scattering chocolate on top(instead of using melted chocolate) allow the chocolate to warm up from the heat of the toffee toppings.
+Gently spread with a spatula.

-5. Your oven temperature matter with chocolate.
-If oven is too hot the chocolate chips will seize, it won’t melt but burn.
+5. Your oven temperature matters with chocolate.
+If the oven is too hot the chocolate chips will seize, it won’t melt but burn.

 6. Be gentle while spreading chocolate.
 You do not want to shift the crackers while spreading.